Synopsis/OpenTimelineIO-AVFoundation/README.md

 ## AVFoundation Extensions

 - Conversion of `AVCompositionTrackSegment` to OpenTimelineIO `Clip` with an embedded OpenTimelineIO `ExternalReference` which has url metadata
-- Conversion of `AVCompositionTrack` to OpenTimelineIO `Track` with track segments converted to OpenTimelineIO `Clip` associations
+- Conversion of `AVCompositionTrack` to OpenTimelineIO `Track` with each `AVCompositionTrackSegment` converted to OpenTimelineIO `Clip` associations
 - Conversion of `AVComposition` to OpenTimelineIO `Timeline` with associated `Tracks` converted

+# Compatibility:

-## Format Compatibility Matrix
+## OTIO Format Compatibility Matrix

 | OTIO Formats | Status | Notes |
 -- | -- | --